gravitational/teleport/rfd/0095-teleport-key-agent-extension.md

 An Extension response can be any custom message, but failures should result in `SSH_AGENT_EXTENSION_FAILURE`.
 Unsupported extensions should result in an `SSH_AGENT_FAILURE` response to differentiate from actual extension failures.

-**Teleport Identity Extension:**
+**Teleport Profile Extension:**

-This extension requests a partial Teleport Identity from the agent matching the provided public key and Teleport identifiers.
-Clients should provide the public key part of a Teleport agent key, since an associated `tsh` profile should be available in the local file key store.
-The Teleport cluster, proxy, and user can also be found in the Teleport agent key comment.
+This extension requests `tsh` profile information, including the current profile and profile yaml files.

         byte            SSH_AGENTC_EXTENSION
-        string          identity@goteleport.com
-        string          public key SHA
-        string          proxy
-        string          cluster
-        string          user
+        string          profiles@goteleport.com

-The returned identity data can be used in remote `tsh` operations in place of a `tsh` profile, such as connecting to a Teleport Proxy or to a Teleport Node.
+The returned profile information can be used by `tsh` to initiate new Teleport clients.

         byte            SSH_AGENT_SUCCESS
+        string          current profile
+        byte[][]        profile yaml files

+**Teleport Keys Extension:**

+This extension requests a list of keys matching the given key index.
+Partial key indexes can be provided.

+        byte            SSH_AGENTC_EXTENSION
+        string          keys@goteleport.com
+        keyindex[]      key index

+Where a keyindex consists of:

+        string          proxy host
+        string          cluster name
+        string          username

+The returned keys can be used in concert with the signers available through the SSH agent to perform TLS and SSH handshakes.

+        byte            SSH_AGENT_SUCCESS
+        key[]           keys
+        byte[]          known hosts

+Where a key consists of:

+        keyindex        key index
-        string          TLS certificate
+        byte[]          SSH certificate
-        byte[]          TLS CA certs
+        byte[]          TLS certificate
-        byte[]          SSH CA certs

-Combined with the information stored in the user's SSH agent (crypto signer, SSH certificate, Teleport proxy:clusterName:userName), `tsh` will have enough information to carry out standard operations.
+        byte[][]        Trusted CA TLS certificates

 **Add MFA Key Extension:**